-But here is one protective step you might have overlooked: opening the window a hair when you ride in a car.
+But here is one protective step you might have overlooked: opening a window a hair when you ride in a car.

 The Centers for Disease Control and Prevention recommends that the next time you use a cab, limo or ride-share service, you ask the driver to improve the ventilation in the vehicle by opening the windows or setting the air ventilation/air conditioning to nonrecirculation mode.

 This CDC tip also applies to personal vehicles — whether you are a passenger in the vehicle of a friend or family member, or you are the driver.

 Since the coronavirus can be transmitted by respiratory droplets, the air you breathe is a vital concern.
 Coughing, sneezing and even simply talking can release aerosols with the coronavirus into the air that can infect others.
 Others can infect you through the same actions.

 And because so many people with the virus (technically named SARS-CoV-2 for “severe acute respiratory syndrome coronavirus 2”) are asymptomatic, you can be unaware of the danger that lurks all around you.

 Writing in USA Today, three experts note that a family car interior usually has about 100 cubic feet of space, making it impossible to socially distance from other people.
 So, opening a window is the next best thing.